 Having an air conditioner repaired by a professional can be quite expensive.
-However, in certain cases, it is not possible to avoid a costly repair.
-Nevertheless, a do it your own air conditioner repair is a great solution if you know how to troubleshoot your system.
+However, in some instances, it is not possible to avoid a costly repair.
+Nevertheless, a do it your air conditioner repair is an excellent solution if you know how to troubleshoot your system.

 Do-it-Yourself Air Conditioner Repair Tips

 Below are some simple things you can do when having problems with your air conditioner.
 These steps will help you determine if your system needs maintenance, is not working at all, or is merely blowing air that is not as cool as desired.
 Prepare your tool belt to start your maintenance check.

 If your air conditioning unit is not working at all, you may need to trip your breaker.
 In most cases, lights or other appliances on the same breaker may result in the air conditioner tripping, but the latter will come back on once the breaker is switched.
 This easy check saves you time, money and even embarrassment.

 Another way to avoid unnecessary frustration or wasted money is to examine your thermostat.
 If it is a battery operated the unit, it may just need the batteries replaced.
 Besides, double check that the thermostat is set for a temperature that is lower than the room’s current temperature.
 Make sure that the unit is not merely shut off or on the “fan only” setting, as it is easy to inadvertently change settings.

 Consistently changing filters is a great way to avoid extra air conditioner repairs.
 If the filter is clogged and dirty, it may lead to numerous problems with the air conditioning system.
 For example, the system may not be able to cool efficiently if there is a lack of air flow.
 In other cases, the system may ice up due to a clogged filter.
 For this reason, regularly checking and changing filters is highly recommended.

 De-Icing Your System